 - “Sharing EU”: showcase of best practices coming from the business sector, student organisations, trade unions and NGOs;

 - “Boots on Europe”: development of concrete solutions for the short/long term and policy recommendations, and at the same time promote Crossroad Europe initiatives.

-A training for organisers will be held online on 27-28 June 2020, in order to ensure coherence and knowledge of best practices and innovating discussion techniques.
-The 6 Labs addressed to EU citizens across the continent will be held in:
+A training for organisers was held online (Croatia) on 27-28 June 2020, in order to ensure coherence and knowledge of best practices and innovating discussion techniques.
+The 6 Labs addressed to EU citizens across the continent have been held in:

 - Climate change

 - Security & Freedom